chrootlogin/docker-nextcloud/README.md

 At present, there is no stable version of PHP 7 in Alpine Linux.
 I will upgrade it, when there will be stable packages.

+## Overwritten config

+Some parameters in the Nextcloud configuration will be overwritten by the file in `etc/owncloud/docker.config.php`

 ## Contribution

 This stuff is released under GPL.
 I'm happy about every pull-request, that makes this tool better.